Le Pustra

-Le Pustra (born 1 July 1977) is an actor, singer, salonnier and self proclaimed kunstfigur - best known for his Weimar-cabaret inspired show Kabarett der Namenlosen and his portrayal of Edwina Morell in the neo-noir German television series Babylon Berlin.
+Le Pustra (born 1 July 1977) is an actor, singer, salonnier and self-proclaimed kunstfigur - best known for his Weimar-cabaret-inspired show Kabarett der Namenlosen and his portrayal of Edwina Morell in the neo-noir German television series Babylon Berlin.

 Early life

-Le Pustra (real name concealed) was born in Cape Town, South Africa and relocated to the United Kingdom in 2000 to pursue a career in musical theatre in London.
-In 2006, Le Pustra emerged onto the London underground Cabaret and Varieté scene appearing in different guises at numerous Club Nights, Cabarets, Festivals and Burlesque events.
+Le Pustra (real name concealed) was born in Cape Town, South Africa, and relocated to the United Kingdom in 2000 to pursue a career in musical theatre in London.
+He had numerous odd jobs including working at London's Theatre Royal, Drury Lane as an usher, a sex worker, dishwasher and tarot card reader in nightclubs.
+In 2006, Le Pustra emerged onto the London underground cabaret and varieté scene appearing in different guises at numerous club nights, cabarets, festivals, and burlesque events.
+Between 2015 and 2026, Le Pustra lived in Berlin.